Learning to Rank for Multiple Retrieval-Augmented Models through Iterative Utility Maximization: Learning to Rank with Iterative Utility Maximization

 The proposed algorithms can work for any learning-to-rank approach.
 Following uRAG from \citet{urag}, this paper employs a two-stage cascaded retrieval system.
 In the first stage, BM25 \cite{bm25} is used to retrieve a set of initial relevant candidate documents.
 Then, a fine-tuned cross-encoder model is applied to re-rank the retrieved documents.
 Note that all the trainable parameters $\theta$ in the search engine are for the re-ranking model.
 Following \citet{bert-reranker}, we add a linear projection over the representation of the start token (i.e., [CLS]) of a text encoder to obtain the relevance probability of a query and document, as follows:

 where $d$ is a document, $x$ is the query, $tid$ is an ID associated with the agent's task, $mid$ is the ID associated with the LLM backbone used in the agent, $\sigma$ is the sigmoid function, and $W \in \mathbb{R}^{D\times1}$ is a linear projection, where $D$ represents the embedding dimensionality of the encoder.
 We utilize BERT\footnote{Checkpoint can be find at: \url{https://huggingface.co/google-bert/bert-base-uncased}} \cite{bert} with 110M parameters and embedding dimensionality of $D=768$ as the encoder.
 Here, following \citet{urag}, $tid$ and $mid$ is used for the purpose of personalizing retrieval model for each agent.
-For more details, we refer the reader to \citet{urag}.
+In this way, each agent provides its underlying LLM architecture and the task it is performing, represented by a task ID ($tid$) and a model ID ($mid$).
+The search engine uses these identifiers as input and, when optimized with feedback from each user, learns both the specific preferences of individual users (presence of $tid$ and $mid$ together in input) and the general information needs associated with each task ($tid$) and architecture ($mid$).
+This enables the search engine to better understand user preferences and provide more effective, tailored results while also learning the general preferences associated with each task and agent architecture.